bloominstituteoftechnology/web-module-project-redux/README.md

 * [x] 18 **Notice that your movie functions no longer work.
 Why?** Make changes necessary to get the component connected to the movie reducer working again.

-* [ ] Connect the favorites state to the FavoriteMovieList component and test.
+* [x] 19 Connect the favorites state to the FavoriteMovieList component and test.

 * [ ] Connect the displayFavorites state to the Movie and MovieHeader component.